BobVarioa/pvz1-decompiled/README.md

 ### Credits

 This project was made possible by a team of Chinese Modders, Keifer, Miya and Spaghetto from the PVZ1 Modders Association discord server.

+Almanac Pages, Trash Can Zombie, and Giga-Football Zombie by ZooWeeMinecraft